KathrynShea/movie_saga/INSTRUCTIONS.md

 ---

-## SQL Tasks
+## Part 2: SQL Practice

-Using our DB structure as a guide, answer the questions found in the `sql-word-problems.md` file.
+See the file: `/database/INSTRUCTIONS.md` for what to do to practice some fancy SQL.
 You'll want to test your sql with postico!

+---

-## Stretch Goals
+## Development Stretch Goals

 ### Refresh on Details Page
 Allow the app to maintain on refresh our details page.